 Oddly, however, salicornia would rather be in your garden.
 You can buy seeds for it, and I grew it one year.
 The plant loses a lot of its salty tang in sweet soil, but it grows much larger and fuller than it does in the salt marsh.
 Apparently salicornia has staked out terrain otherwise inhospitable to other plants as its favored growing spot.
 Why it cannot compete with other plants in nicer neighborhoods is a mystery.

 Many of you already know about sea beans, which is the newest, trendiest name for salicornia; by most accounts, the “sea bean” moniker is an outgrowth of the restaurant trade.
 Salicornia is in no way a bean, but it does have that nice snap like a good green bean.
-You can buy it in many farmer’s markets along the coasts and in major cities, and Earthy Delights sells salicornia online (if you click through, use the search function to find them).
+You can buy it in many farmer’s markets along the coasts and in major cities.

 Raw, salicornia is crunchy and very salty.
 (I even make an herby, natural salt from dried, powdered sea beans) It can be tough to properly clean the little stalks though, so I blanch the plant in boiling water for 30 to 90 seconds, then shock it in a bowl of ice water.
 Once you have your blanched sea beans, all you really need to do is dress them with your best olive oil and add a little lemon juice, balsamic vinegar or other acidic component, plus a few grinds of black pepper.